 - ipl2 : Information You Can Trust

-Formed by a merger of ‘the collections of resources from the Internet Public Library [IPL] and the Librarians’ Internet Index (LII) websites’.
-Multiple educational areas for all levels.
+A merger of ‘The collections of resources from the Internet Public Library [IPL] and the Librarians’ Internet Index [LII] websites’.
+Multiple educational areas and levels.
+USA.

 - LibGuides Community Site

 ‘Search and explore 425 000+ guides by 65 000+ librarians at 4 700+ libraries worldwide !’